Ligature (writing): Chinese ligatures

 Written Chinese has a long history of creating new characters by merging parts or wholes of other Chinese characters.
 However, a few of these combinations do not represent morphemes but retain the original multi-character (multiple morpheme) reading and are therefore not considered true characters themselves.
 In Chinese, these ligatures are called héwén (合文) or héshū (合書); see polysyllabic Chinese characters for more.

 One popular ligature used on chūntiē decorations used for Chinese Lunar New Year is a combination of the four characters for zhāocái jìnbǎo (招財進寶), meaning "ushering in wealth and fortune" and used as a popular New Year's greeting.

 In 1924, Du Dingyou (杜定友; 1898–1967) created the ligature 圕 from two of the three characters 圖書館 (túshūguǎn), meaning "library".
 Although it does have an assigned pronunciation of tuān and appears in many dictionaries, it is not a morpheme and cannot be used as such in Chinese.
 Instead, it is usually considered a graphic representation of túshūguǎn.

 In recent years, a Chinese internet meme, the Grass Mud Horse, has had such a ligature associated with it combining the three relevant Chinese characters 草, 泥, and 马 (Cǎonímǎ).

 Similar to the ligatures were several "two-syllable Chinese characters" (雙音節漢字) created in the 19th century as Chinese characters for SI units.
 In Chinese these units are disyllabic and standardly written with two characters, as 厘米 límǐ "centimeter" (厘 centi-, 米 meter) or 千瓦 qiānwǎ "kilowatt".
 However, in the 19th century these were often written via compound characters, pronounced disyllabically, such as 瓩 for 千瓦 or 糎 for 厘米 – some of these characters were also used in Japan, where they were pronounced with borrowed European readings instead.
 These have now fallen out of general use, but are occasionally seen.

+Japanese ligatures

+The CJK Compatibility Unicode block features characters that have been combined into one square character in legacy character set so that it matches Japanese text.

+For example, the Japanese equivalent of "stock company", 株式会社 (kabushiki gaisha) can be represented in 1 Unicode character ㍿.

+Its romanized abbreviation K.K. can also be 1 character ㏍.

+There are other Latin abbreviations such as kg for "kilogram" that can be ligated into 1 square character ㎏.

 Computer typesetting

 The OpenType font format includes features for associating multiple glyphs to a single character, used for ligature substitution.
 Typesetting software may or may not implement this feature, even if it is explicitly present in the font's metadata.
 XeTeX is a TeX typesetting engine designed to make the most of such advanced features.
 This type of substitution used to be needed mainly for typesetting Arabic texts, but ligature lookups and substitutions are being put into all kinds of Western Latin OpenType fonts.
 In OpenType, there are standard liga, historical hlig, contextual clig, discretionary dlig and required rlig ligatures.
-These can be enabled or disabled in CSS3 using font-feature-settings.